CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

 Welcome to the Wiki for Web Scraping with BeautifulSoup.
 In this Wiki, we will explore the package/library used in the project, its purpose, functionalities, and more.

 What is web scraping?
 Web scraping is the process of gathering information from the Internet.
-Even copying and pasting the lyrics of your favorite song is a form of web scraping!
-However, the words “web scraping” usually refer to a process that involves automation.[4]
+Copying and pasting from some other websites is a form of web scraping.
+However, webscraping is typically considered as automation process.[4]

 ## 2. Package/Library Selection <a name="package-library-selection"></a>